peteraba/deutschodoro/README.md

 ## Pomodoro ##

 The idea behind Pomodoro is that you are most productive when working in short, intensive work periods separated by short breaks.
-While most people would usually read facebook messages, get a coffee or smoke during breaks, for learners of the German language it could be a fun and useful to answer German language related questions instead.
+While most people would usually read Facebook messages, get a coffee or smoke during breaks, for learners of the German language it could be a fun and useful to answer German language related questions instead.
 Using the Pomodoro technique is optional, you can ask for new quizzes any time.

 ## Options ##